Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: Outline for computing Correlations

 \section{Outline for computing Correlations}

-From the diagonalization discussed in the preceding section, we are now ready to compute both classical and quantum correlations, especially, two-qubit entanglement between two arbitrary lattice sites.
+From the diagonalization discussed in the preceding section, we are now ready to compute both classical and quantum correlations, in particular, two-qubit entanglement between two arbitrary lattice sites.
 Before studying the behavior of quantum correlation, let us describe the formalism used for computation.